NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 Ques.
 What is the FMGE pass percentage?

 Ans.
-You are eligible for FMGE 2026 if you are an Indian citizen or an OCI (Overseas Citizen of India) cardholder and you hold an MBBS degree from a recognized foreign medical university.
-If you got admission to a foreign medical college on or after March 15, 2002, you must also have a valid NMC Eligibility Certificate.
-There is no age limit and no limit on the number of attempts.
+You are eligible for FMGE 2026 if you are an Indian citizen or OCI cardholder who holds an MBBS degree from a recognized foreign medical university obtained through a full-time, on-campus programme.
+If you took admission abroad on or after March 15, 2002, you also need a valid NMC Eligibility Certificate.
+If admitted from May 2018 onwards, a valid NEET-UG scorecard is required.
+There is no age limit and no limit on attempts.

 Ques.
 How many times can I attempt FMGE?

 Ans.
 There is no limit on the number of FMGE attempts.
-You can appear in every session (June and December) until you clear the exam.
-There is also no age bar.
-If you miss the June 2026 session, the next opportunity will be the December 2026 session (expected around January 2027), with registrations opening approximately in October 2026.
+You can appear in every session — June and December — until you clear the exam.
+If you do not clear the June 2026 session, the next opportunity is the December 2026 session (tentatively scheduled for January 9, 2027), with registrations expected to open in October 2026.

 Ques.
 Is FMGE being replaced by NExT?

 Ans.
 Yes, eventually.
-The National Exit Test (NExT) is planned to replace FMGE for foreign medical graduates.
-However, as of May 2026, FMGE is still the active and valid licensing exam.
-NExT implementation is expected from 2027 onwards, but no official launch date has been confirmed by the NMC.
-You should continue preparing for FMGE June 2026 without waiting for NExT.
+The National Exit Test (NExT) is planned to replace FMGE for foreign medical graduates as well as the final MBBS exam for Indian graduates.
+However, as of June 2026, FMGE is still the active and valid licensing examination.
+NExT implementation is expected from 2027 onwards, but no confirmed launch date has been set by the NMC.
+Do not delay your preparation — appear in FMGE June 2026 as planned.

 Ques.
 When will the FMGE June 2026 result be declared?

 Ans.
 The FMGE June 2026 result is expected in the last week of July 2026.
 Based on recent trends, results have been declared within 12–26 days of the exam.
-The December 2025 session result (held January 17, 2026) was declared on January 29, 2026 — just 12 days later.
-Individual scorecards are typically available 1–2 weeks after the result declaration.
+The December 2025 session result was declared just 12 days after the exam.
+Individual scorecards and subject-wise marks are typically available 1–2 weeks after the result announcement.
+You can check results at natboard.edu.in.

 Ques.
-What are the best books to prepare for FMGE 2026?
+What are the best resources to prepare for FMGE 2026?

 Ans.
-The most recommended books for FMGE preparation are:
+The most recommended resources for FMGE preparation are:

-- FMGE Solutions by Mudit Khanna — 20+ years of previous year papers with detailed explanations
+- FMGE Solutions by Mudit Khanna — 20+ years of previous year question papers with detailed explanations

 - Park’s Textbook of Preventive and Social Medicine — for Community Medicine (30 marks)